 Hero worship is an inspiring place to start, but if you don’t move beyond worship, it can actually block your inspiration.
 Because when you idolise someone and put them on a pedestal, you are externalising your own creative potential, and dissociating yourself from it.

-Daily Routines – ‘How writers, artists, and other interesting people organize their days’.
-Sadly-defunct-but-excellent blog featuring accounts of famous creators’ working habits, including Mozart, Freud, Picasso, Beethoven, Plath, Einstein and Warhol.
+Daily Rituals – ‘How writers, artists, and other interesting people organize their days’.
+A superb compilation of accounts of famous creators’ working habits, including Mozart, Freud, Picasso, Beethoven, Plath, Einstein and Warhol.

 Strategies of Genius, Volume One by Robert Dilts – covers Mozart, Disney, Aristotle and Sherlock Holmes (yes, really).

 Strategies of Genius, Volume Two by Robert Dilts – devoted to Einstein.

 Strategies of Genius, Volume Three by Robert Dilts – covers da Vinci, Tesla and Freud.

 How to Think Like Leonardo da Vinci by Michael Gelb – terrific in-depth guide based on da Vinci’s life and work.

 If you’re a fan of da Vinci, check out Simon Brushfield’s article on Lateral Action: 8 Lessons for Modern Creators from Leonardo da Vinci

 Creators on Creating edited by Frank Barron, Alfonso Montuori, Anthea Barron.
 Compilation of interviews and essays by famous artists, creatives and scientists about their creative process, including Laurence Olivier, Brian Eno, Frank Zappa, Maurice Sendak, Ingmar Bergman, Igor Stravinsky and Rainer Maria Rilke.